-As the growing market of teaching english as second language, China has become one of the large destination for ESL teachers to teach English abroad.
-In order to work in China legally, you need a Z work visa.
+As the growing market of teaching English as a second language, China has become one of the large destinations for ESL teachers to teach English abroad.
+In order to work in China legally, you need to apply for a work visa.
 And this article will share with you the requirement for applying for a Z visa.

 ü 18 years old (or above)